tpudlik/weak-symbols/README.md

     strong A!
     ```

-2. I ran `nm --demangle` on the binary produced by Arm GCC.
-The output includes
+2. I ran `nm --demangle` on the binary produced by Arm GCC, via
-    the line,

     ```
+    $(bazel info output_base)/external/gcc_arm_none_eabi_toolchain/bin/arm-none-eabi-gcc-nm --demangle bazel-bin/main > /tmp/nm.txt
+    ```

+    The output includes the line,

+    ```
     00008164 T A
     ```

-    again, this indicates that the strong symbol was correctly linked in.
+    This indicates that the strong symbol was correctly linked in.